SPEEDWAY NOTEBOOK: Trio of Team Penske drivers shines under the lights

 “I thought it was going to be tonight,” he said.
 “If you keep bringing speed like this every weekend, eventually you’re going to find a little bit more and be able to win the race.”

-Of the eight drivers to lead at least one lap Wednesday, Logano paced them all with 234, an effort that included a Stage 1 win.
+Of the eight drivers to lead at least one lap Wednesday, Logano paced them all with 234, an effort that included a Stage 1 victory.
 After starting third, he finished fourth.

 Keselowski started sixth but dropped to 33rd by Lap 33 with talk of a flat tire.
 He wound up leading five laps, though, after taking over for Logano at Lap 365.
 He ceded the lead at Lap 370 to Truex Jr., who never gave it back, and Keselowski placed third in the end.